kildem/pwa-workshop-docs/practice-step1.md

 });
 ```

 2) Repeat the update application flow to make sure that all tabs closing is no longer required.
+But you still need 2 page refreshes to see te next version.

 ## Why implementing own service worker could be more complex than expected